techidaily/site-win11-tips/source/_posts/fixing-the-chrome-freeze-and-blank-screens.md

 ![Uninstall Google Chrome](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/uninstall-google-chrome.jpg)
 4. Follow the on-screen instructions to uninstall Google Chrome.

  After completing the above steps, make sure you remove any residual Chrome files from your computer.
-If you need help with that, check our guide on[how to eradicate leftovers from uninstalled software in Windows 10 & 11](https://www.makeuseof.com/windows-remove-leftovers-uninstalled-software/) and follow the steps outlined there.
+If you need help with that, check our guide on [how to eradicate leftovers from uninstalled software in Windows 10 & 11](https://www.makeuseof.com/windows-remove-leftovers-uninstalled-software/) and follow the steps outlined there.

- Once you've done that, use another browser to[visit Google Chrome's official website](https://www.google.com/intl/en%5Fin/chrome/) to download the Google Chrome installation file and install the browser on your computer.
+ Once you've done that, use another browser to [visit Google Chrome's official website](https://www.google.com/intl/en%5Fin/chrome/) to download the Google Chrome installation file and install the browser on your computer.

 ## Start Using Google Chrome Again